-Australia has been a major gold producer since the 1850s and as a consequence of this Australia’s stock exchanges have almost always had a gold component to them.
+Australia has been a major gold producer since the 1850s and because of this Australia’s stock exchanges have almost always had a gold component to them.
 Since the 1970s that component has been quite substantial.

 In 2020, Australia is the world’s second largest producer after China.
 So while the world’s largest gold miners today are based in the US, Canada and South Africa, Australia is home to Newcrest Mining (ASX: NCM) as well as dozens and dozens of smaller companies whose business is either mining gold, getting ready to mine it or exploring for it.